mdn/content/files/en-us/web/css/cssom_view/coordinate_systems/index.md

 For example, when a {{domxref("MouseEvent", "mouse event", "", 1)}} occurs, the position of the mouse as specified in the event's {{domxref("MouseEvent.offsetX", "offsetX")}} and {{domxref("MouseEvent.offsetY", "offsetY")}} properties are given relative to the top-left corner of the node to which the event has been delivered.
 The origin is inset by the distances specified by {{cssxref("padding-left")}} and {{cssxref("padding-top")}}.

-### Client
+### Viewport

-The "client" coordinate system uses as its origin the top-left corner of the viewport or browsing context in which the event occurred.
+The "viewport" (or "client") coordinate system uses as its origin the top-left corner of the viewport or browsing context in which the event occurred.
 This is the entire viewing area in which the document is presented.
-Scrolling is not a factor.

 On a desktop computer, for example, the {{domxref("MouseEvent.clientX")}} and {{domxref("MouseEvent.clientY")}} properties indicate the position of the mouse cursor at the moment the event occurred, relative to the top-left corner of the browser window.

 The top-left corner of the window is always (0, 0), regardless of the content of the document or any scrolling that may have been done.
-In other words, scrolling the document will change the client coordinates of a given position within the document.
+In other words, scrolling the document will change the viewport coordinates of a given position within the document.

 ### Page